 As customer expectations evolve, so do the tools customer service providers use to deliver engaging CX.
 Conversational AI, ML and NLP—together with smarter machines and advanced modelling—are enabling businesses to interact with their customers with ever greater efficiency, effectiveness and empathy.

 What’s more, these technologies allow for a seamless, highly personalized customer journey across multiple channels.
-So even if a customer first engages a company via text or chatbot, their relevant information—including intent, sentiment and emotional analysis—can be shared with a live agent if needed.
+So even if a customer first engages a company via text, chatbot or other virtual assistant, their relevant information—including intent, sentiment and emotional analysis—can be shared with a live agent if needed.
 This flexibility is particularly valuable as customers increasingly prefer multichannel communication.

 While conversational AI is driving the next generation in customer service, the journey has just begun.
-As consumers become increasingly confident and comfortable with AI-based interactions, the trend toward greater conversational automation will become the norm.
-In the coming years, conversational AI will play a larger role in our everyday interactions, particularly as businesses look to:
+As consumers become increasingly confident and comfortable with AI-based interactions, the trend toward greater conversational automation in contact centers will become the norm.
+In the coming years, conversational AI models will play a larger role in our everyday interactions, particularly as businesses look to: